bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## animation-fill-mode

-`normal` default behavior
+`normal` Default behavior.
+Notice in the example below how once the animation completes, it resets to the first keyframe.

 Codepen: http://codepen.io/bluehabit/pen/eWOVYG

-`forwards` useful for holding the last keyframe of an animation.
+`forwards` Useful for holding the last keyframe of an animation.
 Notice how the ball remains at the right hand side of the screen.

 Codepen: http://codepen.io/bluehabit/pen/ZKzrEJ

-## Animation Property Shorthand

 ## Filter Properties